tikishen/comment_app_project/comment-app-advanced/README.md

 **Now let's add some advanced features to MyCommentApp**

-### 1. Auto focus to a particular comment box
+### 1. Auto focus to comment box
-We need to get the DOA element of the `textarea` and then call the `focus()` API.
-We add `ref` to the input box element to get the DOM element and modify the `UserInput.js file` (Back to our React-Reduc map, to see the question: What are refs in React?):
+We need to get the DOM element of the `textarea` and then call the `focus()` API.
+We add `ref` to the input box element to get the DOM element and modify the `UserInput.js` (Back to our React-Redux map, to see the question: What are refs in React?):

 ```
  <textarea